Mathnerd314/page-translator/README.md

 A translate icon will appear in the address bar when a page is detected to be in a foreign language.
 Tap it to translate the page.

+You can also select "Translate" from the "..." dropdown menu in the address bar.

 ## Options

 Access Page Translator Revised's options by going to <a href="about:addons">Add-ons</a> > Extensions > Page Translator Revised.